UniMath/agda-unimath/src/category-theory/preunivalent-categories.lagda.md

 [strict categories](category-theory.strict-categories.md), which are precategories whose objects form a [set](foundation-core.sets.md).

-Summarized, the preunivalence condition on precategories states that the type of objects is a subgroupoid of the [groupoid](category-theory.groupoids.md) of isomorphisms.
+The preunivalence condition on precategories states that the type of objects is a subgroupoid of the [groupoid](category-theory.groupoids.md) of isomorphisms.
 For univalent categories the groupoid of objects is equivalent to the groupoid of isomorphisms, while for strict categories the groupoid of objects is discrete.
+Indeed, in this sense preunivalence provides a generalization of both notions of "category", with _no more structure_.
+This is opposed to the even more general notion of precategory, where the homotopy structure on the objects can be almost completely unrelated to the homotopy structure of the morphisms.

 ## Definitions